visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 * Technical: What media are used, how is it made?
 * Contextual: What is the historical, social (economical) and cultural context?

+Take notice that this list is *interconnected, overlapping and incomplete*.

+### Learning outcomes
+You will become critically aware of the visual world around you.
+You will be able to name and explain technical elements of images.
+You will know how these technical elements relate to the human visual system (eyes and brain) and therefore predict what information is communicated.
+Lastly, you will gain understanding about the role of visual communication in historical and contemporary society.

+### Instructions

+Select 6 images from our [selection](#selection) that you will analyse using the 9 elements mentioned above, in the introduction.

-**First** you will analyse these elements individually for the images you choose.
-You do not have to discuss all 6 elements for each image, only when they are relevant.
-But try to at least discuss each element at least once, so choose wisely.
+**First** you will analyse these elements individually.
+You do not have to discuss all 9 elements for each image, only when they are relevant.
+But try to at least discuss each element at least once.

-**Second**, you will synthesize the analysis by discussing connections between any of the 6 elements.
+**Second**, you will synthesize the analysis by discussing connections between any of the elements.
 You are free in choosing which combinations.

 <!--You are free to choose 6 images from the selection we made for you.
 We suggest to base your selection on:
 * your personal interest